jammees/Rethink-Engine/docs/documentation/rethink.md

 ### .GetModules()

 <span class=def>:material-tag-outline: Since:</span> 0.6.2
-<span class=def>:material-keyboard-return: Returns:</span> modules `Dictionary`
+<span class=def>:material-keyboard-return: Returns:</span> Modules `Dictionary`

 Returns the modules.
 Does not check whether if Rethink is initialized or not!

 !!! warning

-    Tools located in the `Prototypes` table are unstable or unfinished!
+    Modules located in the `Prototypes` table are unstable or unfinished!
-    Using such tools are highly unrecommended due to stability issues!
+    Using such modules are highly unrecommended due to stability issues!

 ??? info "What Rethink returns"